 - Agree to adhere to the University's Animal Guidelines and Expectations .

 Residents who are uncomfortable living in close proximity to an assistance animal should contact University Housing to discuss options, including possible reassignment.

 We offer some gender-inclusive housing options to ensure that University Housing is a supportive space for residents of all gender identities and gender expressions (Definition: For the purpose of gender-inclusive housing, gender non-conforming is a term for individuals whose gender expression is different from societal expectations related to gender.
 Gender expression is how a person represents or expresses one's gender identity to others, often through behavior, clothing, hairstyles, voice or body characteristics).

 All options listed above are preferences and there is no guarantee that any or all preferences can be met.
-University Housing and Intercultural Student Affairs will work collaboratively to determine the best housing assignment based upon available options.
+University Housing will determine the best housing assignment based upon available options.